devtron-labs/devtron/docs/user-guide/creating-application/workflow/README.md

 On clicking `New Build Pipeline`.
 Three options appear as mentioned below:

-* **Continous Integration:** Choose this option if you want Devtron to build the image of source code.
+* **Continuous Integration:** Choose this option if you want Devtron to build the image of source code.
 * **Linked CI Pipeline:** Choose this option if you want to use an image created by an existing CI pipeline in Devtron.
 * **Incoming Webhook:** Choose this if you want to build your image outside Devtron, it will receive a docker image from an external source via the incoming webhook.